 Approved originators with delegated authority may approve most loans for insurance.
 Certain loans are not eligible for delegated approval and must be submitted to National MI for approval.
 These include:

 - Loan amounts greater than \$1,000,000

 - Properties with more than 20 acres

 - Non-warrantable Condominiums

+- Seasoned Loans (closed without a National MI Certificate for insurance ever being issued)

+- Expired or cancelled Commitments for insurance

 - Policy Exceptions